Downstream Customization¶

 OPEN_COWORK_CONFIG_DIR | Directory containing config.json or open-cowork.config.json.
 Merged after the single-file override. | unset |

 OPEN_COWORK_GATEWAY_CONFIG | Gateway-only JSON config file.
-Overrides the shared gateway section when running apps/gateway. | unset |
+Overrides the shared gateway section when running apps/channel-gateway. | unset |

 OPEN_COWORK_GATEWAY_CONFIG_JSON | Inline gateway-only JSON config.
 Highest-priority gateway override for process managers and tests. | unset |